lisamurphy788/mytaxfreeshopping/README.md

 - As a user of this site, I want to be able to contact my tax free shopping if I want to follow up on my refund or to ask a question.
 - As a user of this site, I want to be able to use this website fully from my mobile/tablet while at the airport.
 - As a user of this site, I want to find out the address of this company easily without having to fill out a contact us form.
-- As a user of this site, I want links to social media so I can check for any issues with past customers or to ask any questions.
+- As a user of this site, I want links to social media so I can check for any issues with past customers or ask any questions.
 #### Site Owner
 - As a site owner, I want the customer journey to be as seamless as possible.
 - As a site owner, I want to make sure the user finds the website and they find it informative and understand the process.